vottini/sample-jsonbp-flask/README.md

 ### Step #3 - Parameterize the decorator

-We can go a step further and parameterize the decorator itself to accept a type to be the blueprint root.
+We can go a step further and parameterize the decorator itself to accept a type to be the blueprint root, because in a non trivial scenario our blueprint probably will have many such definitions.
 Moreover, we use _functools.wraps()_ to restore the wrapped function metadata, and make our _wrap()_ function well behaved by accepting any kind of parameters and passing it along to the wrapped function, such that arguments besides our payload can be received.